dotnet/dotnet-docker/documentation/supported-platforms.md

 ## FedRAMP Compliance

-For [tooling and application images](./supported-tags.md#tooling-and-application-images) based on Azure Linux, base image OS upgrades will be delayed until the new version of Azure Linux has FedRAMP approval.
+For [.NET appliance images](./supported-tags.md#net-appliance-images) based on Azure Linux, base image OS upgrades will be delayed until the new version of Azure Linux has FedRAMP approval.

 ### Windows